 So What Are Migraines Anyway?

-A migraine is super-specific type of headache.
-Classically it’s a moderate to severe headache that’s throbbing in nature and tends to be localised to a particular area of the head.
+A migraine is a super-specific type of headache.
+Classically it’s a moderate to severe headache that’s throbbing in nature and tends to be localized to a particular area of the head.
 Migraines differ from the more common tension-type headache in that they tend to occur in episodes or clusters.
 It’s incredibly rare to experience migraines on a daily basis.
 They’re also associated with other symptoms such as nausea, vomiting and increased sensitivity to light.